manu2504/WANCom/README.md

-The purpose of this project is to build and Interactive tool able to suggest topology improvements in Wide Area Networks.
-The goal is to improve end-to-end latency between any pair of nodes in the network.
+The **purpose of this project** is to build and **interactive tool** able to suggest topology improvements in Wide Area Networks.
+The goal is to improve average end-to-end latency between any pair of nodes in the network.

 During the first phase of this project, we analyzed data retrieved from measurements (produced by traceroute) performed among multiple geo-distributed datacenters of Amazon EC2.

 What we could analyze, is that the network latency is closely related to the geographical distance.

-Our goal has thus been to design an Expert Change Infrastructure System (EICS) that suggests network topology improvements by suggesting new nodes to add to the network.
+Our goal has thus been to design an **Expert Change Infrastructure System (EICS)** that suggests network topology improvements by suggesting new nodes to add to the network.

 To achieve it, we collected data from open-source GML datasets containing the national network topologies for five countries (USA, Finland, China, Germany, France).